 Bereavement is a natural process and everyone goes through grief in their individual way.
 The signs of grief are often similar and you may experience one or more of the following:

 Grief can sometimes also manifest itself in physical ways too.
 These include fatigue, insomnia, headaches, increased or lack of appetite and difficulties concentrating.

-Therapy can help with coming to terms with losses, including the death of a loved one, redundancy or moving home.
-In therapy clients can learn to deal with painful and confusing emotions and develop productive and individualised coping mechanisms.
+The death of a loved one, redundancy or moving home are all loses therapy can help with.
+In therapy, clients can learn to deal with painful and confusing emotions.
+Instead they can develop productive and individualised coping mechanisms.
 Therapy provides a safe space to explore feelings in a confidential and supportive environment.

-Our therapists are trained to support children, adolescents and adults with their grief.
-They work with all stages of the grieving process including recent loss as well as complicated grief some time after the loss.
+Our therapists are trained to support children, adolescents and adults with their bereavement.
+They work with all stages of the grieving process, such as recent loss and also complicated grief some time after the loss.

-Dr Langhoff also specialises in working with parents who have experienced perinatal losses such as miscarriages, pregnancy terminations (including late stage terminations), stillbirth and neonatal losses.
+Dr Langhoff also specialises in working with parents who have experienced perinatal losses.
+For example, she can work with those who have suffered miscarriages.
+Additionally she can help those who have suffered pregnancy terminations (including late stage terminations), stillbirth and neonatal losses.